praekelt/seed-auth-api/docs/http_api.rst

 .. http:put:: /organizations/(int:organization_id)

     Update an existing organization.

+    Requires admin user, or any user that has 'org:admin' or 'org:write' permissions, with object_id equal to organization_id.

     :<json str title: The title of the organization.
     :>json int id: The id of the created organization.